Avery-Levin/Avery-Levin.github.io/Components/Motors/motors.md

 ### STOP_AND_RESET_ENCODER

 `STOP_AND_RESET_ENCODER` will force the motor to come to a complete stop and reset the number of ticks that the encoders have recorded.
 After that, you have to chose another run mode to set the motor to.

+## Zero Power Behaviors

+Zero power behaviors effect how your motors come to a stop when power is not applied.

+There are two different zero power behaviors available in the FTC SDK, with those being brake and float.

+`BRAKE` will slow your motor down by applying force in the opposite direction.

+`FLOAT` will let your motors slow down using friction alone.

+To change your zero power behavior, use the method `motor.setZeroPowerBehavior(DcMotor.ZeroPowerBehavior.BEHAVIOR_NAME)`.

 ## DcMotorEx addendum